Who we are

 Cultural inclusion

-Hospice Southland recognises that cultural and spiritual values are deeply important in times of illness and loss.
+Hospice South recognises that cultural and spiritual values are deeply important in times of illness and loss.

 We are committed to working alongside patients and whānau to understand and respect their individual cultural, spiritual, and personal needs.